krzychb/esp32-lna/docs/characterize-lna.md

 We are planning to vary the following parameters:

-1. **Input signal voltage** by changing the temperature of hot junction of the thermocouple within range from 0 ºC to about 90 ºC.
-For the K type thermocouple with cold junction at 25 ºC this corresponds with voltage from **from -1.00 mV to about 2.68 m**, see [ITS-90 Reference Table for Type K Thermocouples (PDF)](https://reotemp.com/wp-content/uploads/2015/12/type-k-thermocouple-reference-table.pdf).
+1. **Input signal voltage** by changing the temperature of hot junction of the thermocouple within range from 0 ºC to 90 ºC.
+For the K type thermocouple with cold junction at 25 ºC this corresponds with voltage from **from -1.000 mV to 2.682 mV**, see [ITS-90 Reference Table for Type K Thermocouples (PDF)](https://reotemp.com/wp-content/uploads/2015/12/type-k-thermocouple-reference-table.pdf).

 2. **Input resistance** by changing **Ri** series resistance (see [schematic](../README.md#connect-the-components)) within range from **from 100 Ω to 47 kΩ**.